 Full-time PRS entrants must Confirm their DPhil status by the end of their ninth term after arrival in Oxford; part-time PRS entrants must Confirm status by the end of their eighteenth term.
-Full-time entrants from the MPhil must Confirm status by the end of their eleventh term after arrival in Oxford, (that is five terms after starting the DPhil); part-time entrants from the MPhil must Confirm status by the end of their status fr
+Full-time entrants from the MPhil must Confirm status by the end of their eleventh term after starting the MPhil (that is five terms after starting the DPhil); part-time entrants from the MPhil must Confirm status by the end of their sixteenth term after arrival in Oxford (that is ten terms after starting the DPhil).

 Students can apply for deferral of Confirmation, but are discouraged from doing so except for good reason, as this slows their time to completion.
 Applications to defer Confirmation require the approval of the ODID GSC.
-For PRS students, they are granted for one term at a time, for a maximum of three terms for both full- and part-time as long as the total number of terms from admission does not exceed twelve terms for full-time students and pro-rata for part-time.
+PRS students (both full- and part-time) may apply for a maximum of three terms as long as the total number of terms from admission does not exceed twelve terms for full-time students and pro-rata for part-time.
 For those from the MPhil, only one term of deferral of Confirmation is allowed.
 To apply for a deferral use GSO.14b: submit with it an outline of the thesis and the proposed timetable from the date of application to completion of the thesis.
 The form must be submitted before the milestone deadline date.